rocket-pool/RPIPs/RPIPs/RPIP-4.md

 #### Vetoing
 Given that the snapshot voting system is not comfortably secure (see Security Considerations below), there are two safeguard vetoes in place.

-The first veto consists of the Snapshot Council refusing to bring a vote forward for consideration.
-This is a soft veto because potential changes can be implemented by the pDAO guardian regardless of vote.
-Another veto consists of the pDAO guardian refusing to implement a passed proposal.
+The first veto consists of those with the power to bring forward a vote (see Implementation above) refusing to bring such a vote forward for consideration.
+Although potential changes can be technically implemented by the pDAO guardian regardless of vote, the pDAO guardian MUST NOT do so and any such action is considered illegitimate.

+A second, more absolute veto consists of the pDAO guardian refusing to implement a passed proposal.

-Veto powers SHALL NOT be used lightly, and SHALL be reserved for cases of vote manipulation, malicious action, or proposals that would result in extreme damage.
+Veto powers SHALL NOT be used lightly, and SHALL be reserved for cases of vote manipulation, malicious action, or proposals that would result in clear damage to the Rocket Pool project.

-When a veto power is excercised, the entity excercising a veto SHALL publish a Veto Explanation Document that describes why this step was necessary.
+When a veto power is excercised, the entity excercising a veto SHALL publish a Veto Explanation Document that describes why this step was taken.
 If possible, the report SHOULD also suggest potential similar-but-non-damaging votes that could be considered.

 ## Rationale